alexolivet/final_project/README.md

 In this scenario I used HTML, CSS, JS, PHP.

+ERROR PAGES

+The site contains 2 php pages. the first page is the error page.
+This one can be accessed on contact-form-handler.php.
+It can be completely customized.
+The second page is in actual fact just an empty HTML, with no style, throwing the Thank Alert and sending visitors back to the index page.

 URL: http://positivegenerator.elwebman.nl
 # final_project
 positive word generator (JS) with php email script.